Crimes and Tickets

 If the caller speaks to you in person over the phone, there are certain rules the caller must follow.
 First, at the beginning of the call, the caller must tell you:

-• her name and the name of the company she’s working for
+• their name and the name of the company they’re working for

 • the purpose of the call, and